 4. Have they comprehensive insurance for the training itself?
 Ask for proof!

-6. Will you leave the course with FPOS(I), CP level 3, Advanced Surveillance Level 3 & Private Investigation Level 3.
+6. You will leave the Argus Europe course with a complete portfolio of qualifications: HABC Level 3 First Aid Response, Close Protection Level 3, Advanced Surveillance Level 3 & Private Investigation Level 3.

 If these standards are not met then you may end up in a classroom 8 – 12 hours a day writing essays watching PowerPoints and not receiving reality training purely to cut costs.